scrabill/central-perk/spec.md

   - An Order includes a name_for_pickup attribute as a mandatory field
 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
   - A User must have a name, email and password.
 The email address must be unique.
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+  - Navigating to orders/completed shows a list of all Orders where completed is true
 - [x] Include signup (how e.g. Devise)
 - [x] Include login (how e.g. Devise)
 - [x] Include logout (how e.g. Devise)